Wien's Law Calculator

 The equation describing Wien's law is very simple:

-Knowing the relation between wavelength and frequency of electromagnetic waves (
+Although the relation between wavelength and frequency of electromagnetic waves is fairly simple (

-λ * f = c) we can also say that the peak of radiation occurs for the frequency
+λ * f = c), we can't work out the peak frequency

-The Wien's law formula can't be derived from classical physics.
-Numerous observations that confirm this law are among experiments (e.g. photoelectric effect) which contribute to the creation of quantum mechanics.
+Wien's law formula can't be derived from classical physics.
+Numerous observations that confirm this law are among experiments (e.g., photoelectric effect), which contribute to the creation of quantum mechanics.

 How to estimate the temperature of the Sun's surface? - example of use